datacentred/datacentred-go/README.md

 # Usage

-This API allows you to automate operations against your DataCentred account.
+This SDK allows you to automate operations against your DataCentred account.

 Operations include: